MILK QUALITY IMPROVEMENT PROGRAM

 - Investigation and reduction of chocolate milk spoilage

-- Support of Cornell Dairy Plant's Hazard Analysis Critical Control Point (HACCP) Program
+- Support for dairy plant Hazard Analysis Critical Control Point (HACCP) Program development

 - Genetic profiling, characterization and tracking of spore-forming milk spoilage organisms